jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Unfortunately, the next day came and went as Dave still didn’t feel entirely certain about his own physical state.
 Then, late in the afternoon of the following day, we finally headed down to camp.
 The trip down was over much more quickly than my previous journey to underground camp.
- Our ‘mission’ for this pushing trip was to investigate a hole in the side of *big rock candy mountain* that Dave had noticed the previous year.
+ Our ‘mission’ for this pushing trip was to investigate a hole in the side of *Big Rock Candy Mountain* that Dave had noticed the previous year.
 After a nights rest, we set off to do just that.

-Lugging a drill and some rope to the other end of *friendship gallery* (the drill, to hopefully make rigging down this monster pitch an easier task.
+Lugging a drill and some rope to the other end of *Friendship Gallery* (the drill, to hopefully make rigging down this monster pitch an easier task.
 The plan was to rig a traverse across the mud slope that formed the beginning of the pitch to the other side then drop down from there.
 Hopefully, this would have then provided access to the hole much easier.
 In hindsight, it would have been best to have a look down the pitch first and ensure that we were going about this mission the best way possible but due to the size and the precarious nature of the pitch itself, we both seemed reluctant to do so.